txus/hijacker/Readme.md

 It is really easy to write your own handlers.
 Why don't you write one and send me a pull request?
 I mean now.
 What are you waiting for, why are you still reading?

 Ok, maybe a bit of explanation on that.
+Handlers are automatically loaded from
-Handlers live here:
+here:

-    lib/hijacker/handlers/your_handler.rb
+    ./.hijacker/**/*.rb
+    ~/.hijacker/**/*.rb

-They are autoloaded and automatically registered, so all you have to do is write them like this:
+They are automatically registered, so all you have to do is write them like this:

     module Hijacker
       class MyHandler < Handler # Yes, you have to subclass Hijacker::Handler!